SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: An Efficient Method for TN-SS

+We present an SVDinsTN-based regularized method, which updates TN cores and diagonal factors alternately, and imposes a sparse operator to induce the sparsity of diagonal factors to reveal a compact TN structure.

-We now present the single-level optimization method for SVDinsTN~(involving both the model and algorithm) that is capable of updating TN cores and diagonal factors simultaneously.
-In the method, we consider a weighted $\ell_1$-norm-based operator for $\mathbf{S}$ and Tikhonov regularization~\cite{golub1999tikhonov} for $\mathcal{G}$.
-The $\ell_1$-norm-based operator is used to promote the sparsity of $\mathbf{S}$, and the Tikhonov regularization is used to restrict the feasible range of $\mathcal{G}$.
-To be specific, the proposed model is formulated as follows:
+We consider an $\ell_1$-norm-based operator for diagonal factors $\mathbf{S}$ and Tikhonov regularization~\cite{golub1999tikhonov} for TN cores $\mathcal{G}$.
+The $\ell_1$-norm-based operator is used to promote the sparsity of $\mathbf{S}$, and the Tikhonov regularization is used to constrict the feasible range of $\mathcal{G}$.
+Mathematically, the proposed model can be formulated as follows: